telerik/winforms-docs/gridview/populating-with-data/binding-to-entityframework-using-database-first-approach.md

 {{endregion}}

->note When binding **RadGridView** we will be using the Local property of **DbSet**.
+>tip When binding **RadGridView** we will be using the Local property of **DbSet**.
 The Local property provides access to the data without a query being sent to the database.
 It is also synchronized with the **DbSet**.
 For example, if an entry is deleted from the Local property, the next time a query is executed it will be deleted from the database.
 >

 2\.
 Add the following code to your Form’s constructor: